 Provides electrical current for portable 12-volt equipment.
-It is protected by a 20-amp breaker.

 Additional Switch Panels

 Additional switch panels may be located in various locations in the cockpit and helm area of the boat.
 Most of these panels are equipped with one switch and one circuit breaker.
 The following is a description of additional panels that may be on your boat and the accessories they control: